GSA-TTS/FAC-transition-site/src/developers/rollups.md

 {{ rollup("QCOSTS") }}

 The `QCOSTS` rollup did a bit more work.
-In the original table, this field looked at all questioned costs fields, and if any of them were "yes," then this field was "yes."
+In the original table, this field looked at all questioned costs fields and if any of them were `yes`, then this field was `yes`.

 ```
 IF the audit has any findings AND one of the questioned cost fields are `true`